ONE-ON-ONE PITCHING TO THE MARKETPLACE

 For more information on what Discovery is looking for go here

-XYZ Films – Sales Agent- Pitching Open until 20 July
+XYZ Films – Sales Agent- Pitching Open contact the conference

 XYZ Films specialises in director-driven elevated genre, an umbrella term which includes feature film genres such as sci-fi, thriller, crime drama, horror, action, black comedy etc. Films which take a heightened approach to story and character and overall execution, and which aspire to premiere at one of the A-list or major genre festivals.